kamilburda/batcher/docs/sections/Usage.md

 ## Adjusting Export Settings

-### Renaming
+### Filename Pattern

 The text entry next to `Name` lets you customize the filenames.
-A popup offers you several components you can combine to create the final filename, such as the image name, a numbered sequence, and more.
+A popup offers you several components you can combine to create a filename pattern, such as a numbered sequence.

 For details, see [Renaming](Customization/Renaming.md).

-### Changing File Extension
+### File Extension

 Type or choose your desired file extension next to the filename entry (`png` by default).